-Animal Kingdom is the largest of all WDW theme parks.
+Animal Kingdom is the largest of all Disney World theme parks.
 It spreads out over 500 acres, which also gives the animals plenty of room to roam and live.

-The attraction itself spans 110 acres with the Harambe Wildlife Reserve serving as home to 34 species.
-Your guide drives around as they gives facts about the animals you encounter along the way during the 22-minute journey.
+Your guide drives around as they gives facts about the animals you encounter along the way during the 18-minute journey.

 When the ride initially opened, there was a poachers storyline and even a rickety bridge that threw some excitement into the mix.
 But, both of these elements were removed and now there’s more of a focus on the actual animals and the importance of conservation.

 Former Imagineer Joe Rohde is responsible and to thank for not only breathing life into Kilimanjaro Safaris, but Animal Kingdom as a whole.
 Without him, this park wouldn’t be is what is today.